ndean06/splunk-sysmon-reverse-shell-detection/README.md

 ![splunk Event Code 3 Results](screenshots/2025-09-11-050745.png)

-Notice that there is a connection to a suspicious port TCP 4444
+From this search, an outbound connection was discovered to a suspicious port: TCP 4444.

 ---

-### 2. Suspicious  Network Connection
+### 2. Suspicious Network Connection (Discovery)
+Refined the search to identify traffic to the attacker’s IP and port:

 ```spl
 index=endpoint EventCode=3 dest_ip=192.168.117.130 dest_port=4444